Why Tobacco Harm Reduction? A First Question of Many

 Photograph by anokarina via Flickr/Creative Commons 2.0

 • Jonathan is a Filter tobacco harm reduction fellow.
-He’s incarcerated at Washington Corrections Center, where he’s a Teacher’s Assistant for re-entry workshops and trains peer educators in HIV and hepatitis C harm reduction.
-His writing has been published by the AppealTruthoutJewish Currents and the Seattle Journal of Social Justice.
-His Washington State Department of Corrections ID is #716850, and due to a 29-year-old paperwork error his name in Securus is “Jonathon.”
+He’s incarcerated at Washington Corrections Center, where he’s a teacher’s assistant for re-entry workshops.
+He also works on harm reduction in prison, training peer educators around HIV and hepatitis C, though he no longer uses drugs himself.
+Jonathan’s writing has been published by the AppealTruthoutJewish Currents and the Seattle Journal of Social Justice.
 He also writes with Kastalia Medrano.

 Jonathan’s fellowship is supported by an independently administered tobacco harm reduction scholarship from Knowledge-Action-Change, an organization that has separately provided restricted grants and donations to Filter.